veaba/tensorflow-docs/docs/tf.data/experimental/copy_to_device.md

 )
 ```
 #### Args:
-- target_device: The name of a device to which elements will be copied.
+- `target_device`: The name of a device to which elements will be copied.
-- source_device: The original device on which input_dataset will be placed.
+- `source_device`: The original device on which `input_dataset` will be placed.
 #### Returns:
-[tf.data.Dataset.apply](https://tensorflow.google.cn/api_docs/python/tf/data/Dataset#apply)A Dataset transformation function, which can be passed to .
+A `Dataset` transformation function, which can be passed to `tf.data.Dataset.apply`.